luisb90/pager-chat-app/README.md

 ## 3. Scaffolding the React app

 To setup the react application, I set up the index.js and index.html file.
 I created a simple placeholder App.js, which in index.js i bootstrapped to the root "container" dom node using ReactDOM.render.
 I wrapped the App component in React.StrictMode to enable useful developer error checks like unsafe lifecycle methods and deprecated methods.
 I also added a simple favicon to the app.

+## 4. Setting up the login page

+The login page is simple enough.
+Although this app won't benefit as much from it as a larger app would, I created reusable UI components for the button and input.
+That way, I only have to style buttons and inputs in one place.
+There's only one button in the app, but the input I'll be able to reuse in the main chat page for message input.
+For now, I'm keeping the value from the username input as state of the login page.
+This will be moved to a global context as I start to implement the main chat page.
+I'm using css modules to scope styling to their respective components.
+I setup the Input with a forwardRef, and use this to set focus to the username input automatically on page load.
+Lastly, I'm using rem units for font sizes and paddings/margins, So that the app can easily scale if font size is changed.